Censys Platform Syntax Differences

 Introduction

-- Universal search allows users to easily search across multiple datasets with one query
+- Universal search allows users to easily search across multiple datasets with one query.

-- Search now includes a query validator that verifies syntax and assists with troubleshooting
+- Search now includes a query validator that verifies syntax and assists with troubleshooting.

 Dataset representation in unified search

-In Legacy Search, you selected a dataset from the search bar in the dropdown.
-Due to universal search, you no longer have to do this.
-You must modify queries and workflows used for Legacy Search to return similar results in the Censys Platform.
+You must modify queries and workflows used for Legacy Search to return similar results in the Platform.

 In the new dataset, host